 5 Key Developments:

-Why this story matters: The EU Asylum Procedures Regulation, which outlines criteria for “safe country” designations, does not mandate independent, up-to-date assessments of human rights conditions.
+The EU Asylum Procedures Regulation, which outlines criteria for “safe country” designations, does not mandate independent, up-to-date assessments of human rights conditions.
 This opens the door to politicised decisions that fail to safeguard the rights of asylum seekers.

 5 Key Developments: